arestivo/slides/markdown/patterns.md

 # (Software) Design Patterns

-Design patterns gained popularity in computer science after the book Design Patterns: Elements of Reusable Object-Oriented Software was published in 1994 by the so-called "Gang of Four".
+Design patterns gained popularity in computer science after the book **"Design Patterns: Elements of Reusable Object-Oriented Software"** was published in **1994** by the so-called **"Gang of Four"**.

 <img src="../assets/patterns/design-patterns.jpg" width="250px">